Horrible Bosses: Casting

 During the six-year development of the film, several actors were in negotiations to star, including Owen Wilson, Vince Vaughn, Matthew McConaughey, Ryan Reynolds, Dax Shepard, and Johnny Knoxville.
-Tom Cruise, Philip Seymour Hoffman, and Jeff Bridges had been approached by New Line Cinema to take the role of Dave Harken, described as a psychopathic master manipulator with an attractive wife.
+Tom Cruise, Bob Saget, Philip Seymour Hoffman, and Jeff Bridges had been approached by New Line Cinema to take the role of Dave Harken, described as a psychopathic master manipulator with an attractive wife.
 Kevin Spacey signed up for the role in June 2010.
 Ashton Kutcher was in talks to play Dale Arbus at two different points in the lengthy production, before the role ultimately went to Charlie Day.

 Design

 "It's like we have a team of three people playing against an opposing team of three, with the Jamie Foxx character as referee.
 We wanted to distinguish these three environments and play the two sides off each other.
 Each environment is a reflection of the person who controls it."

 — – Production designer Shepherd Frankel on the approach to set design.

 Production designer Shepherd Frankel specifically set out to create distinctly different environments for the three employees and their respective bosses' homes and offices.
 Nick and Harken's workplace is the "Comnidyne" bullpen, which was designed to "enhance the discomfort and anxiety of lower-level employees clustered in the center of the room where every movement is monitored by the boss from his corner office."

 The design team met with financial strategists and management companies to learn about the architecture of their office layouts to visually represent the experience of starting from a low-ranking position in a cubicle and aspiring to an office.
 Costume designer Carol Ramsey worked with Frankel and set decorator Jan Pascale to match Harken's suit to that of the surrounding "cold grey and blue" color palette of his office.
 Harken's home was described as "equally lacking in warmth" as the office but more lavishly decorated and "for show", including an intentionally oversized portrait of him with his "trophy wife".